Bank of America, N.A. v. Caulkett: Dewsnup v. Timm

-Caulkett: Facts; Proceedings Below; Question Presented
+Caulkett background

 Facts

 The debtor, David B. Caulkett, had two mortgage liens on his house in Melbourne, Florida; Bank of America held the junior mortgage lien.
 In 2013, Caulkett filed a bankruptcy petition under Chapter 7 in the U.S. Bankruptcy Court for the Middle District of Florida; at that time, the amount of the senior mortgage debt was greater than the fair market value of Caulkett's house.

-Proceedings Below
+Proceedings below

 After filing in Chapter 7, Caulkett moved to void Bank of America's junior mortgage lien under § 506(d).
 The Bankruptcy Court granted Caulkett's motion, and Bank of America appealed.
 Both the District Court and the Eleventh Circuit affirmed the Bankruptcy Court's order.
 Thereafter, Bank of America filed a petition for a writ of certiorari in the Supreme Court, which the Court granted on November 17, 2014.

-Question Presented
+Question presented

 Caulkett presented the question whether a Chapter 7 debtor may void a junior mortgage on the debtor's property under § 506(d) when the amount of the debt secured by the senior mortgage on that property exceeds the property's current value.